ZoePochon/aDNA_Damage/README.md

 ### rmTrans_and_keep_trueMut_for_minDepth.py

-**Description**
-This script processes a BAM file to remove C->T and G->A transitions unless they appear as true mutations, based on specific thresholds.
-The script can be customised to set minimum read depth and transition frequency thresholds, making it flexible for different data qualities and research needs.

 **Arguments**
 - `-b`, `--bamfile`: Path to the input BAM file.
 - `-o`, `--output`: Path to the output BAM file where processed reads will be saved.
 - `-r`, `--reference`: Path to the reference FASTA file.
-- `-t`, `--threshold`: Threshold for transition percentage to consider as a true mutation.
+- `-t`, `--threshold`: Threshold for transition frequency to consider as a true mutation.
 (Default: 0.9)
 - `-d`, `--min_depth`: Minimum read depth required to consider a position as a true mutation.
 (Default: 3)

 **Example Command**